mkody/4chan-thread-archiver/README.md

 * Works on Android with the proper GNU tools (use Google to find these).
     **Please edit** the interpreter in the first line before using it on Android!
+* This fork may not correctly work for you, since I'm using it at a `4chan` subdirectory from webroot AND I've put an another *gallery* viewer in this folder first.
+You can see how it looks for me [HERE](http://up.kdy.ch/4chan/) (Note: old threads were made by an another script)
-* The script saves the thread to the current location of the console
+* The script saves the thread to the current location of the console.
+So be at the /4chan/ website subfolder
 * HTTPS protocol is ignored, HTTP is used for everything
 * The thread's HTML is cleaned up of everything not necessary, which results in a very small filesize
-* The gallery works only if the it's accessed online, because of XMLHttpRequest
 * Deleted posts aren't prereserved, but if you started archiving the thread before the deletion of the post/image, the image will most likely be saved (if you find a way to preserve posts as well,